United States home front during World War I: Anti-German activity

 German Americans by this time usually had only weak ties to Germany; however, they were fearful of negative treatment they might receive if the United States entered the war (such mistreatment was already happening to German-descent citizens in Canada and Australia).
 Almost none called for intervening on Germany's side, instead calling for neutrality and speaking of the superiority of German culture.
 They were increasingly marginalized, however, and by 1917 had been excluded almost entirely from national discourse on the subject.
+Voluntary vigilance committees such as the American Protective League, Boy Spies of America, and Knights of Liberty worked in an effort to root out potential disloyalty – often through hearsay – and often responding with intimidation and violence, including tarring and feathering attacks.

 When the war began, overt examples of German culture came under attack.
-Many churches cut back or ended their German language services.
+Many churches cut back or ended their German-language services.
 German parochial schools switched to the use of English in the classroom.
 Courses in German were dropped from public high school curricula.
 Some street names were changed.
 One person was killed by a mob at a tavern in a southern Illinois mining town.